August 01st, 2016

 Milan’s cathedral is an arrestingly beautiful sight – often compared to Notre Dame in Paris and St Peter’s Basilica in Rome, yet it is perhaps less well known.

-Here in our second blog on Milan – Italy’s fashion and fiscal capital, we explore what makes this structure one of the most beautiful cathedrals in the world, and what it’s like to visit the Duomo di Milano - a must see sight for any Italian holiday.
+The Duomo di Milano is Italy's largest and most magnificent cathedral, a masterpiece of Gothic architecture that serves as Milan's spiritual heart.
+Here in our blogpost on Milan – Italy’s fashion and fiscal capital, we explore what makes this structure one of the most beautiful cathedrals in the world, and what it’s like to visit the Duomo di Milano - a must see sight for any Italian holiday.

-(And if you would like to visit the cathedral, our expert and licensed guides will bring this story to life for you.
-Visit: tours-italy.com for more information).
+Want to truly understand the magnificence of this Gothic masterpiece?
+Our Private Walking Tour of Milan lets you discover hidden details even locals might miss.
+You would like to visit the cathedral, our expert and licensed guides will bring this story to life for you

 The Duomo cathedral is located in the Piazza del Duomo, Milan and is dedicated to St. Mary of the nativity.
 It’s built on the site of the original cathedral that was destroyed by fire in 1075.
 Construction of the current Duomo began in 1386 and was inaugurated in 1965 – almost 600 years later!
 This date is considered to be the completion date – but work remains to be completed today.